 Another possibility is getting a lot of use these days.
-We can grow cells in the lab and then test medications on those lab grown cells.
+We can grow cells in the lab and then test medications on those lab-grown cells.
 This works some of the time but has some of the same issues as the mice brain.
 What works in the lab, in a test tube or petri dish, does not always work the same way in humans.

-These same issues of transferability or “generalizability” occurs in behavioral or psychological studies in humans.
+These same issues of transferability or “generalizability” occur in behavioral or psychological studies in humans.
 We try something with a few dozen college students at one particular school and then someone suggests that this same approach will work with – say – inner city kids in another country.

-With mental health treatments there is, here in the United States, a registry of things we call “Evidenced Based Practices.”
-For medications there are long testing processes before a drug can be sold for use on humans.
+With mental health treatments, there is, here in the United States, a registry of things we call “Evidenced Based Practices.”
+For medications, there are long testing processes before a drug can be sold for use on humans.

 Keep these issues in mind as you read articles about psychological research, whether it is in the counselorssoapbox blog or elsewhere.
 I will do my best to tell you about new research and what we know or think we know about mental and emotional issues and their treatment but that “what we know” may change as more and better research comes in.
-Even with its shortcomings the newest research says we know far more about humans, their brains, nervous systems and how to help them than we knew even a couple of years ago.
+Even with its shortcomings, the newest research says we know far more about humans, their brains, nervous systems and how to help them than we knew even a couple of years ago.
 Let’s see where the future goes.